-If animal welfare is an issue which your loved one felt strongly about we can help recognise their commitment after they’re gone.
+If animal welfare is something your loved one felt strongly about, we can help recognise their commitment after they’re gone.
 You can donate to AWF in lieu of funeral flowers, which is a touching and kind gesture at such a difficult time.

-Receipt of legacies and any enquiries about how to distribute these gifts should be directed the team at firstname.lastname@example.org or 020 7908 6334.
+Receipt of legacies and any enquiries about how to distribute these gifts should be directed to the team at firstname.lastname@example.org or 020 7908 6334.